GDQuest/learn-gdscript/course/README.md

 As the variable names represent a value, you can use the variable name to add or subtract to the current health, for example.

-The following code adds 10 to the current health and then subtracts 20 to it, resulting in the health going down by 10 points.
+The following code adds 10 to the current health and then subtracts 20 to it, resulting in the health going down by 10 points: after calling the `change_health()` function once, the `health` variable holds a value of `90`.

 ```gdscript
 var health = 100